Powerlearnproject/se-day1-assignment-Vuyolwethu16-coder/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering is the application of engineering principles and techniques to design, develop, test and mantain software systems involving systematic approach to software development.
+1 quality and reliable
+2 efficiency and productivity
+3 security and trust
+4 cost saving
+5 scalability and maintainable

 Identify and describe at least three key milestones in the evolution of software engineering.
+1. Waterfall model [1970] -it was introduced by Winston Royce ,it emphasized a linear, phase-by-phase approach.Where each phase [requirements,desidn,implementation,testing,deployment,and maintainance] were completed before moving on to the next.
+2. Object- Oriented Programming [OOP] and the Emergence Of Agile [1980s -1990s] -it concepts [ encapsulation, inheritance ,polymorphism] revolutionized software design and development .
+The Agile manifesto [2001] further transformed  the field by emphasizing iterative development, flexebility and collaboration.

 List and briefly explain the phases of the Software Development Life Cycle.